z3bg/iris/README.md

 ## Improving decentralisation
 Currently the weak point of Iris's decentralisation is the list of initial peers, which could easily be blocked by governments or ISPs.
 By default, the application connects to IPFS default peers and a couple GUN peers.
 You can always add peers manually on the [settings page](https://irislib.github.io/#settings), but that is cumbersome for the average user.

-We already have a multicast module prototype for GUN which can find peers on the same local area network.
+We already have a multicast module for GUN which synchronizes with peers on the same local area network.
 Bluetooth modules are not yet implemented, but will enable a network of peers that need to meet each other only occasionally.

 On the wide area network level, trusted contacts could exchange network addresses privately to avoid having them blocked or tracked.
 WebRTC's NAT traversal capabilities can enable direct connections between typical network endpoint users, but you still need a firewall-opened/port-forwarded rendez-vous node for them, and in some cases a relay node.